 Signpost each element of the module and how it fits into the whole.
-Students often have little understanding of the process of planning, implementing, analysing, and evaluating projects (Dickovick 2009).
+Students often have little understanding of the process of planning, implementing, analysing, and evaluating projects (Dickovick, 2009).
 They often see methods as disconnected from substantive issues in the discipline.
 In order to bring this process to the fore, each lecture, workshop, seminar, or lab should be preceded by an explanation of where it fits in the sequence of content and how it fits into the whole.
-This provides more context to the students, helps them to see why they are learning this material or technique, and demonstrates its wider relevance (Kilburn et al. 2014; Leston-Bandeira 2013;
+This provides more context to the students, helps them to see why they are learning this material or technique, and demonstrates its wider relevance (Kilburn et al., 2014; Leston-Bandeira, 2013;

 Make the research process more visible.
 There are different approaches to making this activity more obvious.
-Burkey and Burkey (2009) use clips from the Mythbusters series to illustrate principles of research inquiry.
+Burkey and Burkey (2009) use clips from the Mythbusters series to illustrate principles of research enquiry.
 Ryan et al. (2014) use podcasts of academics discussing their own methodological choices and approaches to their research.
-Leston-Bandeira (2013) uses an online forum to let students discuss now to construct research questions and also required reflective statements on how they went about creating and carrying out their research projects.
-Providing multiple perspectives can also help (see Case Study 2 below).
-You can discuss researchers’ methodological standpoints by critically evaluating issues of ontology and epistemology and how they impact on decisions about research questions and how it is conducted (Nind and Lewthwaite 2018).
+Leston-Bandeira (2013) uses an online forum to let students discuss how to construct research questions and also required reflective statements on how they went about creating and carrying out their research projects.
+Providing multiple perspectives can also help (see Case study 23.2).
+You can discuss researchers’ methodological standpoints by critically evaluating issues of ontology and epistemology and how they affect decisions about research questions and how they are conducted (Nind and Lewthwaite, 2018).

 <INSERT Case Study 24.2>

-Case Study 24.2: Quantitative Methods Initiative https://www.quantitativemethods.ac.uk/
+Case study 24.2: Quantitative methods initiative www.quantitativemethods.ac.uk/

 This website is a great gateway linking to lots of different resources on the web.
-It is a great place to find links to useful sites, information, and case studies.
+It is an excellent place to find links to useful sites, information, and case studies.
 The quantitative methods initiative is a wider effort established to improve training and methodological development and innovation in the social sciences, co-funded by the Higher Education Funding Council for England (HEFCE), the British Academy, and the Nuffield Foundation.
 Its most prominent activity is the Q-Step programme, but this website is part of its wider effort to support quantiative methods training and teaching.

 It has a section on learning resources that links to pages on topics including: